sst/guide/_chapters/add-support-for-es6-and-typescript.md

 );
 ```

 Let's run this.
-In your repo root run:
+In your project root run:

 ``` bash
 $ serverless invoke local --function hello